lagdo/dbadmin-app/README.md

 - Save queries in user favorites.
 - Import or export data.
 - Insert, modify or delete data in a table.
+- Create or drop a database.
 - Create or alter a table or view.

-The following features are either disabled or not yet implemented, and planned for future releases:
 - Drop a table or view.

+The following features are not yet implemented, and planned for future releases:
+- Save the current tabs in user preferences.
 - Navigate through related tables.
 - Code completion for table and field names in the SQL editor.
 - An advanced GUI-based query builder.
+- Automated tests.

 ## Installation